-- a) controlling legal weapons through national legislation and registration; - b) reducing the number of weapons available to criminals: - reducing the number of weapon and ammunition accidents;
+- a. controlling legal weapons through national legislation and registration; - b. reducing the number of weapons available to criminals; - c. reducing the number of weapon and ammunition accidents; - d. publicly making a connection between the availability of weapons and the amount of violence in society (by both national authorities and the civilian population at large); - e. building community awareness of the problem and hence community solidarity;